markbencze/Apk-Editor-Thingy/README.md

 or it force closes on you immediately that is because you did not copy them to your desktop first.

-Once you run the command to compile your apk (11) you will not need to 7zip, copy anything over to original apk or delete anything.
+Once you run the command to re-compile your apk (2) you will not need to 7zip, copy anything over to original apk or delete anything.

 It will build and be ready to flash.
-If you need to sign your apk all you do is select option 12 once it has built.
+If you need to sign your apk all you do is select option 3 once it has built.

 You do not need to place the "unsigned.apk" to the "place-apk-here-for-signing" folder.
 That folder is for signing